FOSSEE/st-scripts/getting-started-with-arrays/script.rst

 .. #[Puneeth: say, creating the same array as before. for some time I got
 .. confused .]

-And we obtained a single dimensional array with elements from 1 to 8.
+And we obtained a one dimensional array with elements from 1 to 8.

 ::